 - (1) If such withdrawal is effective at the end of the coverage period indicated in CTPL-010-SPSE (f), the sole proprietor or self-employed individual shall provide notice to the Authority.
 If such notice is not given in the timeframe and manner described under CTPL-010-SPSE (f), the Authority may assess a penalty equal to 100% of the last full quarter's contribution amount prior to the effective date of the withdrawal. - (2) If such withdrawal is effective at a time other than the end of a coverage period as noted in Coverage Period subsection of this policy, the Authority may assess a penalty equal to 100% of the contribution amount owed for the last full calendar quarter prior to the effective date of the withdrawal.
-If notice to the Authority is not provided at least 30 days prior to the effective date of the withdrawal, the Authority may assess an additional penalty equal to 100% of the contribution amount owed for the last full calendar quarter prior to the effective date of the withdrawal. - (3) Any penalties assessed shall be treated as unpaid contribution amounts.
+If notice to the Authority is not provided at least 30 days prior to the effective date of the withdrawal, the Authority may assess an additional penalty equal to 100% of the contribution amount owed for the last full calendar quarter prior to the effective date of the withdrawal the Authority may assess an additional penalty equal to 100% of the contribution amount owed for the last full calendar quarter prior to the effective date of the withdrawal. - (3) Any penalties assessed shall be treated as unpaid contribution amounts.
 However, such amounts shall be in addition to the required contributions owed to the Authority for the full period of time that coverage under the program is effective.
 The Authority shall have the right to waive penalties at its own discretion, if it determines that such penalties are against equity and good conscience. - (4) The Authority may, solely at its own discretion, allow a sole proprietor or self-employed individual to withdraw from the paid leave program retroactively to the date that they first began to participate.
 If such request is granted, the sole proprietor or self-employed individual shall not be required to provide contributions for the period of time that are no longer enrolled in the paid leave program.
 Wages or earnings received by the individual through the sole proprietorship or self-employment during the period of time that they have withdrawn from coverage shall not be part of any eligibility determination nor calculation for any future paid leave requests.